ItsRoyScott/Lite/README.md

 ### Writing a variant class

-A variant, also known as an any, can store any C++ type inside it.
-Its data members are a void pointer to the object data, a clone function pointer which copies the data, a deleter function which destroys the data, and type info used for error checking.
+A `variant`, also known as an `any`, can store any C++ object inside it.
+Its data members are a void pointer to the object data, a `clone` function pointer which copies the data, a deleter function which destroys the data, and type info used for error checking.

 ```C++
 #include <memory>